Do Go On - 337 - The History of April Fools Day

 Remember, people used to go to watch a train go past.

-Leave a coin with a little cigarette next to it.
+Can you leave a coin with a little cigarette next to it?

 And then they go, fuck, full jar!